Cohomological Hall algebras for Higgs torsion sheaves, moduli of triples and sheaves on surfaces: Global shuffle algebra

 The statement of lemma follows. \end{proof}

 Combining the results of two lemmas, we get:

 which proves the theorem. \end{proof}

 \begin{rmq} In order to recover the shuffle presentation in~\cite[Theorem 10.1]{SV1}, we can add an action of another torus as in Example~\ref{SValgs}.
 If we denote by $q$ the $T'$-character of weight by $-1$, we get $\Ocal(\Delta)=q^{-1}$, and we obtain the desired presentation after further replacing $t$ by $qt$.
-Unfortunately, we don't have a succinct explanation of the latter change of variables.
+Unfortunately, we do not have a succinct explanation for this change of variables.
 Morally speaking, it occurs because in the natural compactification $\bb A^2\subset \bb P^2$ the divisor at infinity is ``diagonal'', and for $T^*C\subset \bbP(T^*C)$ it is ``horizontal''. \end{rmq}